Free Michigan Driving Test 2026

 Vehicle Requirements

-Ensure your vehicle is in good working order and meets all the requirements for the test.
+Ensure your vehicle is in good working order and meets all test requirements.
 You don’t want to get turned away because of a broken taillight or expired registration.

 Common Mistakes to Avoid

-Nerves can get the best of anyone but try to stay calm and focused during the test.
-Some common mistakes to watch out for include forgetting to signal, not coming to a complete stop, or driving too slowly.
+Nerves can get the best of anyone, but try to stay calm and focused during the test.
+Some common mistakes to watch out for include forgetting to signal, failing to come to a complete stop, or driving too slowly.
 Remember, the examiner wants to see that you can drive safely and confidently.

 Understanding Michigan Driving Laws